All Episodes

 Or they're totally wrong.

-Looks looks like just the kind of guy you would want to sit down with in a pub and buy him a pint and listen to him and talk to him and so on.
+Looks like just the kind of guy you would want to sit down with in a pub and buy him a pint and listen to him and talk to him and so on.

 I kid you not.

-So we go back and forth to England for a while, and they come over here a lot too, because a lot of them work for Microsoft.
+So we go back and forth to England for a while and they come over here a lot too because a lot of them work for Microsoft.

-Absolutely soccer hooligans, absolutely soccer hooligans.
+Absolutely soccer hooligans.

 Never go out with them on a Friday night.